A Complete Guide to the Kentucky Derby

 Has the Kentucky Derby ever been cancelled?

-Only lightning would preclude the race from being run at its scheduled time, for the safety of horses and spectators.
-But even this instance would generally only require the race to be delayed until the lighting moved out of the area.
+The only thing that could possibly stop the race from being run at its scheduled time, for the safety of horses and spectators, was lightning.
+But even this instance would generally only require a delay in the race until the lighting moved out of the area.

 Who is the fastest Kentucky Derby winner?